wesselvanree/shopify-theme-tailwind/README.md

 - Edit theme locally using the Shopify CLI and Tailwind
 - Commit changes to feature branche
-- Merge feature branch with main branch once feature is production-ready
+- Merge feature branch with main branch once feature is implemented
-- Automatically publish build to production branch using Github Actions
+- Automatically publish build to dist branch using Github Actions
-- Sync Shopify store with production branch
+- Sync Shopify store with dist branch

 ### Technologies used